FCollaPi/p2-datasci4health/README.md

 Since the development process evolved, we will discuss the changes over time for each trial:

 ### 1st Scenario
-As previously stated, the first scenario tackled mental health issues and their relation to death.
+As previously stated, we wanted to tackle mental health issues and their relation to death.
 However, mental health thinned down to Depression Screening relatively soon since the available data was not granular enough.

 This scenario was also our first approach.
 However, unfortunately, we had to drop this attempt due to the lack of statistical relevance.